vegaprotocol/specs/protocol/0074-BTCH-batch-market-instructions.md

 - Processing each instruction within a batch must behave the same way regarding auction triggers as if it were a standalone transaction:
   - Entry to or exit from auctions must happen immediately **before continuing processing the rest of the batch** if that is what would happen were the transactions in the batch submitted individually outside of a batch.
-  - Under some cirucmstances many or all of the remaining instructons in the batch may fail validation / not be accepted or may behave differently when processed.
+  - Under some circumstances many or all of the remaining instructions in the batch may fail validation / not be accepted or may behave differently when processed.
 This is normal and expected, and handling such failures is covered in the section "Processing a batch", above.
   - Triggers, etc. that are only evaluated after some other condition is met, such as the completion of processing for all concurrently delivered  transactions with the same timestamp, should continue to obey these rules.
 That is, the evaluation of such triggers should not occur part way through processing a batch, which is considered to be a single transaction, with a single timestamp.
 - The batch is still treated as a single transaction and executed atomically, regardless of state changes such as entering an auction.
 After entering or exiting an auction mid-batch, the full batch must be processed as described above, even if every remaining instruction fails validation, before processing any other transactions.